-- i. the asset/liability is expected to be realized/settled in the Company's normal operating cycle; - ii. the asset is intended for sale or consumption; - iii. the asset/liability is held primarily for the purpose of trading; - iv. the asset/liability is expected to be realized/settled within twelve months after the reporting period; - v. the asset is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at vi. in the case of a liability, the Company does not have an unconditional right to defer settlement of the liability for All other assets and liabilities are classified as non-current.
+- i. the asset/liability is expected to be realized/settled in the Company's normal operating cycle; - ii. the asset is intended for sale or consumption; - iii. the asset/liability is held primarily for the purpose of trading; - iv. the asset/liability is expected to be realized/settled within twelve months after the reporting period; - v. the asset is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting date; vi. in the case of a liability, the Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting All other assets and liabilities are classified as non-current.